 Answer: Another frequent question I hear.
 The egg color makes no difference in taste or health benefits.
 However, what you feed your chickens and how they are kept has a big effect on the taste and health benefits of eggs.
 Research proves that if your chickens roam freely in your yard, your eggs are higher in Omega-3 fatty acids and lower in cholesterol.
 Even if your chickens can’t roam free, the eggs are still healthier and better tasting than store bought eggs.

-A tip to remember: the more orange the egg yolk, the better-tasting and healthier your egg is.
+The more orange the egg yolk, the better-tasting and healthier your egg is.

 9. Does having chickens save me money?